h8d13/Windows-Sub-System/README.md

 ![image](https://github.com/user-attachments/assets/68dd3dfc-7f01-4f79-98e9-a34f3e26cc36)

-I don't know how safe any of this is in practice but since this is a VM set-up with a pirated iso...
+I don't know how safe any of this is in practice but since this is a VM set-up with a barebones iso...
 Well you get the idea.

 Now if you want to learn about Powershell commands the easiest way is simply to run a CMD and enter ISE.
 This opens a graphical interface with every single command possible...